la2050/archive/_organizations/civic-nation.md

       https://challenge.la2050.org/entry/votetogether-lets-use-music-food-and-art-to-make-voting-a-moment-of-community-celebration
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Civic Nation builds tools and campaigns that encourage more civic engagement around topics like ending sexual assault, gender equality, free community college, and more.
 title: Civic Nation
-uri: /organizations/civic-nation/
 extrapolated_project_ids:
   - '6102041'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    #VoteTogether: Let's Use Music, Food, and Art to Make Voting a Moment of
-    Community Celebration
-project_titles:
-  - >-
-    #VoteTogether: Let's Use Music, Food, and Art to Make Voting a Moment of
-    Community Celebration
-project_titles_from_project_ids:
   - >-
     #VoteTogether: Let's Use Music, Food, and Art to Make Voting a Moment of
     Community Celebration